nyameownya/nyameownya/README.md

 ### Hi there 👋

-**nyameownya.md** is STUPID FILE NOONE WILL READ THIS ANYWAY SO FUCK THIS.
+**nyameownya.md** is a lovely page done by dota player. stupid right?